 The classifications and experience necessary to be certified are listed below:

-Master plumber means a person with at least twelve thousand (12,000) hours of plumbing work experience and who is competent to design plumbing systems, and to instruct and supervise the plumbing work of journeyman plumbers, and plumbers in training.
+Master plumber means a person who is competent to design plumbing systems, and to instruct and supervise the plumbing work of journeyman plumbers, and plumbers in training.

-Journeyman plumber means a person qualified by at least eight thousand hours (8,000) of plumbing or related experience and who is competent to instruct and supervise the work of a plumber in training.
+Journeyman plumber means a person qualified and who is competent to instruct and supervise the work of a plumber in training.

-Plumber in Training means a person with interest in and an aptitude for performing plumbing work but who alone is not capable of performing plumbing work, and who has fewer than eight thousand hours (8,000) of plumbing experience.
+Plumber in Training means a person with interest in and an aptitude for performing plumbing work but who alone is not capable of performing plumbing work.

 All Master and Journeyman applicants are required to certify experience and take a written exam.